aneeshev/Jobs/README.md

 # Jobs
 Title        :- MyJobs.
 Purpose      :- This is for job seekers to get a job even in daily or monthly basis.
-Technologies :- NodeJs + Mongo db.
+Technologies :- NodeJs + Mongo DB.

 New branch